dingjiansw101/RoITransformer_DOTA/README.md

 	./model/pretrained_model/resnet_v1_101-0000.params
 	```

-    Start training (we use the Light-head R-CNN + RoI Transformer for example, you may choose other models)
+    Start training (we use the Light-head R-CNN + RoI Transformer (without FPN) for example, you may choose other models)

     ```
       sh train_dota_light_RoITransformer.sh